 The minimum age for unaccompanied minors travelling on our flights has been increased from 5 years of age to 8 years of age.
 The child must be between 8 and 11 years inclusively on the day of travel.
 Children under the age of 8 will not be allowed to travel alone on our flights, unless they are accompanied by a person age 16 or older.
 A fee of $100.00 CAD (or local currency) per flight segment will apply.
-In addition to being escorted throughout the airport process, our new unaccompanied minor service will include advance seat selection, priority baggage handling, a comfort kit on board (includes blanket, socks and a headset) and free snacks from our On Board Bistro menu.
+In addition to being escorted throughout the airport process, our new unaccompanied minor service will include advance seat selection, priority baggage handling, a comfort kit on board.
 To make the reservation, please contact our Call Center 1-800-809-7777, Monday - Friday, 9:00 to 9:00 Eastern Standard Time, and Saturday - Sunday, 9:00 to 5:00 Eastern Standard Time, up to 2 days prior to departure for flights departing from Canada and Southern destinations.

 Please check in 3 hours prior to flight departure in order to complete the required form and check baggage.
 During check-in, you will have to provide complete information regarding the person who will meet the child at the destination (full name, complete address and phone number).
 Photo ID will be required